pavanvidem/training-material/topics/admin/tutorials/interactive-tools/tutorial.md

 As you can see, the client only ever speaks to nginx on the Galaxy server running on the standard https port (443), never directly to the interactive tool (which may be running on a node that does not even have a public IP address).
 By default, the mapping of GxIT invocation and its corresponding host/port is kept in a SQLite database known as the *Interactive Tools Session Map*, and the path to this database is important, since both Galaxy and the proxy need access to it.

-The GIE Proxy is written in [Node.js][nodejs].
+The GxIT Proxy is written in [Node.js][nodejs].
 A straightforward method to set it up is to use Galaxy's process manager, [Gravity](https://gravity.readthedocs.io/), to install and configure it.

 [nodejs]: https://nodejs.org/
 [usegalaxy_eu-gie_proxy]: https://galaxy.ansible.com/usegalaxy_eu/gie_proxy